 - 1. Type in a name for the new profile in the field labeled Profile name. - 2.
-Select one of the three types of accounts from the choice Account type. - ◆ Select User if the profile is intended for users without administrative tasks. - Optional: Uncheck the box Allow creation of personal dashboards to prevent users with the current profile from creating their own modules and dashboards.
-By default, the box is checked, allowing the users to create Portal content.
+Select one of the three types of accounts from the choice Account type. - Select User if the profile is intended for users without administrative tasks.

-- ◆ Select Administrator if the profile is intended for users with administrative tasks. - Optional: Uncheck the box Allow creation of user accounts to prevent the administrative user from creating new accounts.
-By default, the box is checked, allowing administrators to create new accounts. - ◆ Select Central administrator to create users that can administer the whole system in the same way as the admin user, except for the fact that you can restrict what they see in their data privacy settings. - 3.
-In the section Available metrics, choose the group of metrics that users with the current profile may use to build their own dashboards and see in dashboards created by others: - ◆ Select All metrics for the user to be able to see and use any of the metrics in the system.
-This option is mandatory if the user must be able to edit metrics (see step 4). - ◆ Select Only metrics in roles for the user to be able to see and user only those metrics which are part of their roles; that is, metrics embedded in the modules added to their roles.
+- Optional: Uncheck the box Allow creation of personal dashboards to prevent users with the current profile from creating their own modules and dashboards.
+By default, the box is checked, allowing the users to create Portal content. - Optional: Check the box Allow publication of dashboards to enable users with the current profile to publish their own modules and dashboards, so that others can use them. - Select Central administrator to create users that can administer the whole system in the same way as the main admin user, except for the fact that you can restrict what they see in their data privacy settings. - 3.
+In the section Available metrics, choose the group of metrics that users with the current profile may use to build their own dashboards and see in dashboards created by others: - Select All metrics for the user to be able to see and use any of the metrics in the system.
+This option is mandatory if the user must be able to edit metrics (see step 3). - Select Only metrics in roles for the user to be able to see and user only those metrics which are part of their roles; that is, metrics embedded in the modules added to their roles.
 This is the only option available if the user has no right to create dashboards. - 4.
 Click Next to go on with the next step of the wizard.